bharathdataengineer/telegramchatgpt/README.md

-# ChatGPT Telegram Bot Integration with AWS EC2
+# ChatGPT Telegram Bot Integration with Python and AWS EC2

 ## Introduction